Privacy Notice

 Your rights in connection with personal information

-• Request the restriction of processing of your personal information.
+• In some circumstances, the right to request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.

 No fee usually required